-For workload size scaling, we run TXT on a single 8-GPU node, use the GPT-2 model, set batch size to 16, and vary the number of learning rates explored.
+For workload size scaling, we run TXT on a single 8-GPU node with the GPT-2 model, set batch size to 16, and vary the number of learning rates explored.
 Figure 9(A) presents the results.
-SAT-URN scales slightly superlinearly, mainly because of the broader scope for optimization with a larger workload.
-This suggests good performance for large-scale model selection, even as computational demands and complexity grow.
+SAT-URN scales slightly superlinearly as larger workloads enable broader scope for optimization.
+This suggests strong performance on large-scale model selection workloads.

 Next, we vary model size.
 We run TXT on a single 8-GPU node with batch size set to 16 and learning rate set to 1e-5.
 All models are versions of GPT-2.
-We vary model size by stacking more encoder blocks, akin to what GPT-3 does [22].
+We vary model size by stacking encoder blocks, akin to what GPT-3 does [10].
 Figure 9(B) presents the results.
 SATURN achieves mostly linear scaling, but with slight slowdowns on the largest model sizes.
-This is because the largest models force the SPASE solution to use the currently only viable configuration (8-GPU FSDP with checkpointing and offloading) for every model.
+This is because the largest models force the SPASE solution to use the only viable configuration (8-GPU FSDP with checkpointing and offloading) for every model.

 Finally, we vary the number of GPUs visible to SATURN.
-We switch to 2 nodes for the 16-GPU case.
 We use TXT for this experiment.
 Figure 9(C) presents the results.
-SATURN achieves superlinear speedups.
-We suggest 2 causes.
-First, the single-GPU case necessitates DRAM spilling, while larger GPU counts reduce the degree of spilling required and open a larger space of parallelisms.
-Second, higher GPU counts broaden the solution space for the MILP, enabling higher flexibility,
+SAT-URN achieves superlinear speedups for 2 reasons.
+First, the single-GPU case necessitates DRAM spilling, while larger GPU counts reduce the spilling required and open up more parallelism options.
+Second, higher GPU counts broaden the solution space for the MILP, enabling higher flexibility.